arash-sdadras/aws-nodejs-sample/README.md

 Everything should be uploaded to the Sydney AWS region if possible.

-You should follow best practices for secure and performant web pages: use of HTTPS, a CDN, and so on.
+You should follow best practices for secure and performant web pages: use of HTTPS, a CDN, Load balancers, WAF, and so on.

-## Architectural options - AWS Elastic Beanstalk
+## Architectural options # 1 - AWS Elastic Beanstalk

+The Beanstalk takes care of setting up majority of the components on AWS.

+In this architecture, the Python callback code will be installed on EC2 servers fronted by load balancers.

+## Architectural options # 2 - Lambda function

+Using an API gateway, the Python callback code will be set up as a Lambda function (serverless).

+## Architectural options # 3 - A container on K8 (EKs)

+The Python callback code will be set up as a container managed on EKS for better scalability and interopibility.

+## Architectural options # 4 - Serverless Fargate on K8 (EKs)

+The Python callback code will be set up as a function on fargate on EKS for better scalability, interoperability and ease of maintenance and management.